-A number of years ago, I heard Bill Johnson talk about hosting the presence of Holy Spirit.
-When we repent / turn from going our own wilful way and turn to become a Jesus follower, Holy Spirit comes into our spirit to make us alive unto God.
+A number of years ago, I heard Bill Johnson talk about hosting the presence of Holy Spirit. [if you click the image of Bill you can hear the podcast] When we repent / turn from going our own wilful way and turn to become a Jesus follower, Holy Spirit comes into our spirit to make us alive unto God.
 In addition to having Holy Spirit dwelling within us (for our benefit / relationship), he may also rest upon us (so He may bless others through us), and the object lesson example Bill used was like having a dove sitting upon our shoulder.
 The Bible mentions the dove and this often refers to Holy Spirit. e.g. when the dove came and rested upon Jesus at His baptism.
 As I'm sure you are aware, a dove is a timid bird, easily frightened.
 Thus, to keep the dove with us, we move gently, talk quietly, aware of and sensitive to the guest riding upon our shoulder.

 I like this picture as I think it conveys some valid concepts that hold true for our growth in walking in the spirit.

 Have you ever felt someone enter a room, maybe even if your back is turned, you were aware something changed?
 You felt the atmosphere alter.

 Most of us are aware of and sensitive to how people are feeling; angry, depressed, joyful, stressed, chilled or at peace.
 There are so many emotions we can be feeling and carrying around with(in) us.
 Others around us, are aware of, and impacted by these emotions.